michaela1989/Capstone_project/README.md

 **Guide to the Repository Contents**

 * **data**: a folder containing the following:
-    * affect all participants.csv: All data collected from participants.
+    * affect.csv: All data collected from participants.
-    * affect without extra credit.csv: A subset of "affect all participants" representing only those 19 participants who did not participate in the experiment for extra credit.
+    * affect2.csv: A subset of "affect.csv" representing only those 19 participants who did not participate in the experiment for extra credit.
     * analysis.Rmd: A R Markdown file that walks through my data analyses and creates the figure I used in my poster.
     * analysis.html: An html file of the R script that does everything analysis.Rmd does without the markdown.
-    *<b>fig1.png: The figure I created for the presentation</b>
+    *Figure.png: The figure I created for the presentation *codebook.md: A key of what all catergories and terms mean from the data files to assist in replicating the study.

 * **materials**: a folder containing materials used in the experiments.
     * Affective words video.mp4: Windows media player file of the words presented in the study for participants.